 The steadfast editor who guided The Times through turbulent decades and became a vocal skeptic of modern monetary policy.

-William Rees-Mogg was the embodiment of the British establishment, a cerebral and somewhat patrician figure who led The Times for 14 years.
-Taking the editor's chair in 1967, he navigated the paper through industrial strife, the transition to new printing technology, and a period of profound social change, all while maintaining its traditional authority.
-His influence extended far beyond the newsroom; he served as High Sheriff of Somerset, chaired the Arts Council, and was a vice-chairman of the BBC.
-In later years, writing his column from the House of Lords, he became known for his deeply conservative economic views, most famously his warnings about the instability of fiat currency and his advocacy for gold.
-He was, until the end, a man of firm principles who believed in the enduring power of institutions.
+William Rees-Mogg edited The Times for 14 years, taking the chair in 1967 and steering the paper through industrial strife, new printing technology, and profound social change while preserving its traditional authority.
+He served as High Sheriff of Somerset, chaired the Arts Council, and acted as a vice-chairman of the BBC.
+In later years, writing his column from the House of Lords, he advocated for gold and warned repeatedly against the instability of fiat currency.
+A deeply conservative economist, Rees-Mogg held firm principles and believed in the enduring power of institutions until his death in 2012.

 1928–1945